Alex Lyon (ice hockey): Florida Panthers

 On July 13, 2022, Lyon signed a two-way free agent contract with the Florida Panthers.
 Lyon posting a 7–2 record with a 2.00 GAA over his last nine starts for the Charlotte Checkers.
 With Panthers starting goaltender Sergei Bobrovsky ill and regular backup goaltender Spencer Knight participating in the NHL's player assistance program for undisclosed issues, Lyon was called up to the NHL.
 He proceeded to lead the team on a lengthy winning streak that brought the team back into contention for the 2023 Stanley Cup playoffs, earning the nickname "the Lyon King."
 Such was his success that he retained the starting role even after Bobrovsky returned, with the latter praising him, saying he "basically saved our season."
 Lyon started the opening games of the Panthers' first round playoff series against the Boston Bruins.
 However, with the Bruins leading the Panthers two games to one following Game 3, coach Paul Maurice opted to return Bobrovsky to the net, stating that he felt Lyon was fatigued.
-Bobrovsky proceeded to lead the team to victory against the Bruins, and onward through the second and third rounds of the playoffs to the 2023 Stanley Cup Finals against the Vegas Golden Knights.
+Bobrovsky proceeded to lead the team to victory against the Bruins, and onward through the second and third rounds of the playoffs to the 2023 Stanley Cup Final against the Vegas Golden Knights.
 Lyon served as backup goaltender.
 He took the ice against in Game 2 of the Finals, relieving Bobrovsky after he allowed four goals.